 Grant recipients receive:

 - $2,000 worth of new children’s books for the public library, to be chosen by the public librarian

 - $500 worth of new children’s books for the school library, to be chosen by the school librarian

-- A storytelling and book presentation at the local elementary school for all students PK-6, to be held between September and December, live or virtual.
+- A storytelling and book presentation at the local elementary school for all students PK-6, to be held between September and December.